 On December 15, 2022, the Council of the European Union formally adopted the EU Pillar II Directive.
 The EU Pillar II Directive aims at consistently implementing among all 27 member states the GloBe Rules.
 EU Member States will have to transpose the EU Pillar II Directive into their national laws and will have to apply the Pillar II measures in respect of the fiscal years beginning on or after December 31, 2023.
-The Netherlands have transposed the EU Pillar II Directive into the field of the fiscal years beginning on or after December 31, 2023.
 The Netherlands have transposed the EU Pillar II Directive into its national legislation with effect from December 31, 2023 pursuant to the Dutch Minimum Tax Act 2024 (Wet minimumbelasting 2024).